SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Keyspace prefix**: The name all Amazon Keyspaces will be prefixed with.
 This will be identical for all DMAs in the DMS.

-   - **DB Server**: The url of the [global endpoint](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html) of the region your Amazon Keyspaces cluster is in. (e.g. `cassandra.eu-north-1.amazonaws.com`).
+   - **DB Server**: The URL of the [global endpoint](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html) of the region your Amazon Keyspaces cluster is in. (e.g. `cassandra.eu-north-1.amazonaws.com`).

    - **User**: The username of your AWS user account.